 USCG Official Notice of 2 MHZ Distress Frequency Guard USCG 2MHz Distress Frequency Notice.

-This would be a good time for the mariner to review the actions that should be taken if you receive a HF DSC Distress Alert.
+This would be a good time for the mariner to review the actions that should be taken if you receive a DSC Distress Alert.

 The above flow diagrams are available for download for either VHF/MF DSC or HF DSC.